 initiate and conduct open consultations with all stakeholders in an open and inclusive manner; and the output of the open consultations will be presented for consideration in the deliberations of the Council Working Group,

+resolves

+that the Council Working Group on international Internet-related public policy issues (CWG IIRPPI) is open to all stakeholders taking into account Council Resolutions 1305 and revised 1336;

-resolvesCWG-Internet will decide on the international Internet-related public policy issues for open consultation;
+that the CWG-IIRPPI will decide on the international Internet-related public policy issues for open consultation;

+that the CWG IIRPPI should conduct meetings and deliberations in an open, transparent, and inclusive manner, enabling participation by all stakeholders and ensuring documents are freely accessible.

-The Group will hold online consultations for all stakeholders with the deadline for response being 1 month before the meeting of the Group.
-All responses received will be available to the Group on a dedicated webpage of the CWG-Internet website; in this regard:
+that the CWG IIRPPI should continue to hold online consultations for all stakeholders with the deadline for response being 1 month before the meeting of the CWG IIRPPI.
+All responses received will be available to the Group on a dedicated webpage of the CWGIIRPPI website; in this regard:

 All stakeholders can submit their responses to a reflector set up by the ITU Secretariat.